pandas-dev/pandas-governance/governance.md

 Each Team has defined responsibilities for different aspects of the project.
-As a general rule, an Individual Contributor can be nominated by a member of a Team to become a member of that Team, and the Team must unanimously agree to admitting that person to the Team, since every Team member becomes a Steward of the Project.
-If a member of a Team is inactive for more than one year, the active members of the Team may unanimously decide to remove that person from the Team.
+As a general rule, an Individual Contributor can be nominated by a member of a Team to become a member of that Team, and the Team must agree to admitting that person to the Team, since every Team member becomes a Steward of the Project.
+If a member of a Team is inactive for more than one year, the active members of the Team may decide to remove that person from the Team.
+Decisions about admittance or removal of Team members should be made by the Team as a whole, as long as there are no objections from active team members.

 Each Team will maintain its own private mailing list if the Team deems it to be necessary.
 There will also be a mailing list consisting of all Stewards of all Teams.